brajeshwar/brajeshwar.github.io/_posts/2004/2004-01-12-actionscript-2-publishing-to-flash-player-6.md

----
-layout: post
-title: Actionscript 2 publishing to Flash player 6
+# Actionscript 2 publishing to Flash player 6
----

 First, let me thank Mike Chambers, Peter Hall and Darshan for their help in getting me along on this topic.
 I will update this further in future when more things are discovered doing something along the way.
 You can also read something in the similar line at [Jesse Warden](http://www.jessewarden.com/)'s blog entry - Shared Libraries only work within same version SWF.